vhoanghac/Book-Notes/[x] Drop Out and Get Schooled.md

  High-end sciences are BEST learned at a college where labs and resources are available to teach and hone necessary skills.

- You should go to college if:
+ You should go to college if

  * You get an athletic scholarship
  * You are lazy